joschu/trajopt/doc/tutorial.rst

   :start-after: BEGIN python_funcs
   :end-before: END python_funcs

-We add these error functions to the problem as constraints (i.e., that error = 0) with the following lines:
+We add these error functions to the problem as constraints (i.e., that error should equal 0) with the following lines:

 .. literalinclude:: ../python_examples/this_side_up.py
   :start-after: BEGIN add_constraints